 No Opening Date Entries Received after January 2 will be considered Day of Show Entries with No Package Fees

 These trials will be run using double run format.
 Any classes offered twice in a day will run the same course twice with no second walk through

+PLEASE SEND IN YOUR ENTRIES PRIOR TO DECEMBER 20!
+I WILL BE LEAVING ILLINOIS AND WONT BE BACK IN IL UNTIL AFTER THIS TRIAL.
+IF YOU ENTER AFTER THIS DATE, PLEASE EMAIL ME YOUR ENTRY.

 Trial Secretary - Lisa Schmit 14670 Nave Rd Mechanicsburg IL62545 inthezoneagility@gmail.com